Energy in Laos: Impacts on human development

 The continual development of Hydropower has positive effects such as flood control, irrigation, and river navigation; conversely, the development of Hydropower plants can negatively affect the 3 million Laotians relying on the Mekong for livelihood and food security.
 With dams blocking the migration of fish, many communities will experience a loss of fish population.
-Over the last few years, the development of hydropower dams have caused a 10-20% population loss while during a period of 2001–2003, the Thai-Lao border showcased a 50% catch decrease, greatly affecting local communities and their livelihood.
+Over the last few years, the development of hydropower dams have caused a 10–20% population loss while during a period of 2001–2003, the Thai-Lao border showcased a 50% catch decrease, greatly affecting local communities and their livelihood.
 With the hydrology of the Lower Mekong forcefully altered, agricultural lands will experience a new river regime—variability in its discharge—that can negatively affect farms.
 The most notable change for the population near the Mekong is the loss of agricultural land due to flooding from hydropower dams.
 Flooding can cause a loss of crop, productivity, livestock.
 With an increase of floods near agricultural land there can be a loss of nutrition, an input to the productivity of nearby agriculture.

 The rural communities of a riparian country like Laos rely heavily on fishing for food security.
 Hydropower development affecting the migration of fish and productivity of fisheries are a great threat to food security.
-Local communities are not the ones impacted, a study done by the Mekong River Commission showcased, "Fisheries do not only benefit the people living next to the river or the floodplains, but all of the Lower Mekong Basin countries."
+Local communities are not the only ones impacted, a study done by the Mekong River Commission showcased, "Fisheries do not only benefit the people living next to the river or the floodplains, but all of the Lower Mekong Basin countries."
 Hydropower development indirectly impacts human development on many scales.